Skip to Content

 Perspective photo of Hyangwonjeong Pavilion and Chuihyanggyo Bridge

-Created in 1456, the Hyangwonji Pond is found in the rear garden of Gyeongbokgung Palace.
-Hyangwonjeong Pavilion sits on top of an artificial island in the center of the pond.
+Created in 1456, the Hyangwonji Pond is found in the northern garden of Gyeongbokgung Palace.
+Hyangwonjeong Pavilion is a stunning structure that sits on top of an artificial island in the center of the pond.

 Exterior view of the National Folk Museum of Korea